TristanH/surge/README.md

 # API END-POINTS

+### GET /keywords_main/

+Returns all main keywords in the database.

-### GET /keywords/
+### GET /keywords_modifier/

-Returns all keywords in the database.
+Returns all modifier keywords in the database.

-### GET /new_order/
+### PUT /new_order/

-Currently returns a list of all orders - will soon be a PUT to add a new order.
+Adds new order.
+Payload must have user #, latitude, longitude, and keywords.